-The term they used for the plant was “mariguana” and the anti-immigration population of the USA first made a move to ban the term, trying to further separate themselves from the immigrants.
-After the spread of “marijuana”, a new name for cannabis, continued along the Gulf of Mexico and all the way to New Orleans, it started to become tied to the jazz music and culture, which further sparked the mass hatred towards the plant.
+The term they used for the plant was “mariguana,” and the anti-immigration population of the USA first made a move to ban the term, trying to further separate themselves from the immigrants.
+After the spread of “marijuana,” a new name for cannabis, continued along the Gulf of Mexico and all the way to New Orleans, it started to become tied to the jazz music and culture, which further sparked the mass hatred towards the plant.

 This particular nickname for the cannabis plant is probably the most debated one when it comes to its origin.
-The popular belief is that its stems from the Spanish term potiguaya or potaguaya which in term come from potación de guaya a name for the particular type of mulled wine which among other ingredients used steeped cannabis buds.
+The popular belief is that it stems from the Spanish term potiguaya or potaguaya which in term come from potación de guaya a name for the particular type of mulled wine which among other ingredients used steeped cannabis buds.
 The problem with this theory is that there are no records of any mention of potación de guaya which makes this theory less believable.

-However, there is an alternative theory about the term that actually has ties to the term “tea”, one of the older and less popular nicknames.
+However, there is an alternative theory about the term that actually has ties to the term “tea,” one of the older and less popular nicknames.
 It is believed that the term “pot” was made as a play on words with the term “teapot” and that it remained as a popular slang term.
 A third theory claims that “pot” came to be, as a result of jazz musicians sometimes carrying mysterious potted plants with them.

-The term “weed” actually dates all the way back to 1929, where it was first mentioned in the American Speech.
+According to the recent marijuana research, the term “weed” actually dates all the way back to 1929, where it was first mentioned in the American Speech.
 After that, it was mentioned a couple of times before it disappears from the media in the late 50s.
 It starts to reappear in the 90s and the 00s and has since grown to be the most popular term for the cannabis plant and the drug that comes from it, in the modern media.

 The rise in popularity of the term is mostly written up to the fact that newer generations have wanted to move away from “pot” which they considered their parent’s term for the cannabis plant.